 The Canadian Broadcasting Corporation (known in French as la Société Radio-Canada or SRC and branded for corporate reasons as CBC/Radio-Canada), is the government-owned State Broadcaster of Canada which operates radio, television, and digital streaming services.
 It was originally a national network of radio stations founded in 1936.
 It was founded as the successor of the Canadian Radio Broadcasting Commission founded in 1932 which was, in turn, the federally-mandated replacement for the Canadian National Railways radio network, established in 1923.
-Indirectly, this makes the CBC the second-oldest broadcast network in the world, after the BBC.
+Indirectly, this makes the CBC the second-oldest broadcast network in the world, after The BBC.
 The first CBC television broadcasts began in September, 1952, with CBFT in Montreal inaugurating the first TV broadcasts in Canada and CBLT in Toronto following soon after.

-English-language CBC radio is split into two channels.
+RadioEnglish-language CBC radio is split into two channels.
 CBC Radio One provides a mix of local and national programming, mostly news and public affairs, but with some music and comedy programming as well.
 In the northern territories (the Northwest Territories, Nunavut, and the Yukon) as well as parts of northern Quebec, the Radio One schedule also includes programming in indigenous languages for the local First Nations communities.
-CBC Music (formerly CBC Radio 2) was once mostly classical music and opera, though it has been adding more popular music lately, and consists mostly of national programming.
+CBC Music (formerly CBC Radio 2) was once mostly classical music and opera, and now runs chiefly adult alternative music with classical relegated to a mid-morning block; most programming is national.
 Neither network runs advertisements except during federal elections when it's legally required to run candidate ads.
 However, budget considerations have prompted the CBC to get permission for advertising on Radio 2 on a tentative basis in the fall of 2013.

 French-language SRC radio also has two channels.
 Ici Radio-Canada Première (formerly Première Chaîne) is the French equivalent of CBC Radio One, and has a similar broadcasting focus.
-Espace musique is the French equivalent of CBC Radio 2, and until recently, had a similar format to its English counterpart, with the name La chaîne culturelle.
-However, in 2004, most of the high-brow cultural programs were moved to Première Chaîne, while the now-rebranded Espace musique started focusing on classical, jazz, folk, and world music.
+Ici Musique (formerly Espace musique) is the French equivalent of CBC Music, and until 2004, had a similar format to its English counterpart, with the name La chaîne culturelle.
+Radio-Canada decided to move most of the high-brow cultural programs to Première Chaîne, while the then-rebranded Espace musique started focusing on classical, jazz, folk, and world music.
 This rebranding was controversial, but proved popular.

 - Cross Country Checkup: A national call-in show focusing on politics.